 The Perfectionist, not only does she torment Courage and give him nightmares like the aforementioned dream, but when Courage finally accepts him for who he his she melts.

+The Fridge Horror that is the monster behind the door from the same episode.
+Complete with skeletons around the room and a "help me" message written on the window.
+Even worse,we never find out what the monster is.
 Also, the whole entire reason Schwick sent Courage to get the package with a squeegee inside was only because he needed to remove the "help me" message.
 Possibly to lure more victims without suspicion.

 The voice was surprisingly deep and ominous as well, but the real thing that made this terrifying was that this was an eerily-out-of-place live-action black-and-white disembodied head, interacting onscreen with Courage and his owners.
 The fact that they were shown onscreen at the same time just seemed to add to the guy being convincingly scary, and the different styles were even more dissonant than the Uncanny Valley-CGI Ramses, who never shared the screen with any other characters.